islomar/poc-docker/README.md

 If you need more flexibility with the way your Docker development environment is set up you might want to consider using Vagrant instead of Boot2Docker.
 Vagrant provides many advatages, including support for multiple hypervisors, infinite virtual machine images, and much more.

 A container is a stripped-to-basics version of a Linux operating system.
 An image is software you load into a container.
+Docker containers only run as long as the command you specify is active.

 * Use Cases
 https://www.docker.com/products/use-cases